AttorneyOnline/tsuserver3/README.md

     - Sets the amount of maximum possible player characters for the area.
 CM's, mods, spectators are ignored. "num" must be from -1 to 99, where -1 is infinite while 0 is allow only CM's, mods, spectators.
 Leave blank to check current value.
 * **toggleooc**
     - Turn hub chat on/off.
+* **area_listen** "all" or "id1" "id2" "idx" or "clear"
+    - Use this to receive IC and OOC messages from listed areas.
+Blank to display the list of areas you are currently listening to. "all" to add all currently existing areas to the list. "idx" to add area(s) to the list. "clear" to reset the list.

 ### Area Commands
 * **bg** "background"